amethyst/amethyst/book/src/getting-started.md

 amethyst = { git = "https://github.com/amethyst/amethyst", rev = "COMMIT_HASH" }
 ```

-The commit hash part is optionnal.
+The commit hash part is optional.
 It indicates which specific commit your project uses, to prevent unexpected breakage when we make changes to the git version.

 [agit]: https://github.com/amethyst/amethyst
 [cl]: https://github.com/amethyst/tools